SamLurvey/Sparse-Implicit/README.md

 the data analysis folder contains several useful data analysis methods

-if making changes to the models using testing_runs, you might have to restart the kernel to make them take affect
+if making changes to the models using testing_runs, you might have to restart the kernel to make them take effect